nausea87/fakenews/README.md

    You could expand the navbar a little bit so it fills the space between the top line and picture beneath, as well as making the font-size a little bit bigger

 3. **style.css:48**
-   Maybe remove text-decoration:underline; since it looks like a link instead of a headline
+   Maybe remove text-decoration:underline; since it looks like a link instead of a headline.
+(Agreed, and fixed)

 4. **index.php:50-52**
    If you add some css-styling to this element in your style.css, like a padding or margin, it could be a little bit easier to read since it’s a little bit dense right now.